vitr/fend007-Datepicker-for-Bootstrap/README.md

+!!!ATTENTION!!!ATTENZIONE!!!ACHTUNG!!!

+This is the fork from the forked bootstrap-datepicker repo by Aymkdn (https://github.com/Aymkdn/Datepicker-for-Bootstrap).
+I've added isValidDate function to it.
+Please, read the following comments by Aymkdn.

 /!\ ATTENTION : This fork must be used as it is.
 If you want to improve it or fix issues, I highly recommend you to look at this other fork https://github.com/eternicode/bootstrap-datepicker that has fixed lot of bugs and add several features. /!\

 # Datepicker for Bootstrap